jroco/globant01/README.txt

 yum -y install python3-devel
 pip3 install mariadb

+Previous
+For security reasons is necessary set the following environmental variables to run LoaderHisto.py:
+DBUSER, DBPASSWORD, DBHOST, DBPORT and DBNAME

+Develop in Python 3.6

 The LoaderHisto.py module take the files jobs.csv, departments.csv and hired_employees.csv
 and load into a local mariadb (credential are public riskly temporarily).